-Environmental & Secial Responsible C Organization Activity Aspect Environmental & Social Impacts Mitigation Measures Implementing Supervising/ Monitoring material may be washed into surrounding area and chance of sedimentation in the river is less.
+Environmental & Social Responsible Organization Activity Aspect Environmental & Social Impacts Mitigation Measures Implementing Supervising/ Monitoring material may be washed into surrounding area and chance of sedimentation in the river is less.
 Ecosystems High presence of Anthropological activity Extensive use of vehicle horns Disrupting feeding or nesting behavior Naturally growth trees and Bushes will be affected by the project.
+No solid or liquid waste shall be discharged into water bodies.
+Septic tanks/soak pits should be provided to treat sewage to be generated from labour camps and prevent overflowing.
+Toilets should be provided at site to prevent contamination of water due to open defecation in nearby areas.
 Vehicle washing/equipment cleaning should not be allowed near low lying areas in project site.
 Excavation and filling should be carried out in phased manner to minimize exposure of loose earth for longer duration.
-Temporary storm water drainage system should be Appointed Contactor CSC, BLPA, DoE
+Temporary storm water drainage system should be developed at site to channelize the storm water away from excavation/filling area, debris storage area and raw material storage area.
+All the raw material and debris should be stored in covered sheds on paved surfaces to minimize the contamination of rainfall run-off.
+If any kind of trees cut down because of the project, in that case the project proponent should plant area three times more trees in support of DAE.
+CSC, BLPA, DoE

-Aspect Environmental & Social Impacts Responsible Organization Activity Aspect Mitigation Measures Implementing Supervising/ Monitoring Hydrology Impact on drainage pattern & hydrology is temporarily affected by land modification.
+Environmental & Social Responsible C Organization Activity Aspect Impacts Mitigation Measures Implementing Supervising/ Monitoring Hydrology Impact on drainage pattern & hydrology is temporarily affected by land modification.
 The adjacent land may inundate by high precipitation.
 It was confirmed that the natural slope drainage systems of the adjoining areas i.e. the existing low-lying area would be kept intact during all phases of the project works; In general, the difference in elevation between adjacent points might change but their order would be almost kept unchanged.
 Appointed Contactor CSC, BLPA, DoE Local Economy such as employment, livelihood Increase of job opportunity as construction workers or commercial or new business opportunity to be created will increase the family income to lead better life is expected.
 Income loss can be mitigated by providing alternative job opportunities for PAPs; Existing workers will be shifted to other areas and will their works, no income loss will happen.
 Some segment of the population in the area is unemployed.
 Construction activity will provide employment to huge nos. of people including skilled, unskilled, and non-skilled workers.
 This will improve the quality of life of people.
 Provision of proper training to all workers for handling the construction equipment.
 Appointed Contactor CSC, BLPA, DoE Land use and utilization of local resources The temporary storage and stockyard are built on the nonagricultural lands, then the crop production will not be hampered in the areas.
 Port area and its adjoining area which will be tentatively occupied during preconstruction will be restored to original state and returned to the landowner after construction.
 Appointed Contactor CSC, BLPA, DoE Air Pollution Health impact of workers and neighbors due to air quality deterioration.
 Machinery in good condition will be used as The site will be fenced to reduce dust propagation.
 Site will be sprinkled with water.
 Covering of construction materials.
 Use improved technology to minimize air pollution from sources.
 Contractor CSC, BLPA, DoE